raisely/NoHarm/README.md

 [View the license](LICENSE.md)

 # Usage
-Simply copy the LICENSE.md file into your projects, and use the abbreviation `NoHarm` where necessary to describe your choice of license.
+Simply copy the LICENSE.md file into your projects, add your copyright information, and use the abbreviation `NoHarm` where necessary to describe your choice of license.

 # How did this come about?